When it comes time to choosing a hosting plan, it’s important to pick one that will best match the demands of your WordPress site.

 If your host doesn’t offer server-level page caching option, the next best option is to use a WordPress caching plugin to implement page caching at the application level.

-Object Caching
+Object caching

-For WooCommerce stores, community forums, and other WordPress sites that can’t make use of page caching efficiently, adding a persistent object cache like Redis in front of your MySQL database can boost performance and reduce load on PHP workers.
+For WooCommerce stores, community forums, and other WordPress sites that can’t make use of page caching efficiently, adding a persistent object cache like Redis in front of your MySQL database can boost performance and reduce load on PHP threads.

 Without a persistent object cache, MySQL database queries will be executed for each request even if the result is identical to a previous query.